adamcobabe/mrv/doc/source/develop.rst

 ###################
 MRV is a framework onto which new programs are easily being built, and it provides many tools to facilitate development and to help producing good software quickly.

-Setting up your development environment is a first step, which involves cloning the MRV mainline repository, and assuring that some prerequisites are met.
+Setting up your development environment is the first step, which involves cloning the MRV mainline repository, and assuring that some prerequisites are met.

-The second part of this guide explains the naming conventions used in MRV, tells you about the development practices employed to produce it.
+The second part of this guide explains the naming conventions used in MRV and tells you about the development practices employed to produce it.

+At the end of this article, there are tips on how to optimize your code for performance, and how to contribute to the MRV project.

 ***********************
 Development Environment
 ***********************
-This article describes the required setup and configuration of your system to develop MRV or projects based on MRV.
+This paragraph describes the required setup and configuration of your system to develop MRV or projects based on MRV.

 Prerequisites
 =============